 Beyond a change in political status, Washington could do more to ease Puerto Rico’s crisis, observers say.
 Some have called for federal policymakers to implement an economic stimulus program, which the territorial government cannot do because of federally imposed spending restrictions.
 The Obama-era Affordable Care Act (ACA) provided Puerto Rico with billions of dollars in additional spending, but the ACA aid expired [PDF] in 2019.

 Others propose that Congress change territory-specific policies that disadvantage Puerto Rico.
 The Jones Act, passed in 1920, requires goods traveling by sea between the mainland and Puerto Rico to be transported only by U.S.-built, -owned, and -operated vessels, which drives up prices on the island.
-Repealing it could create more than thirteen thousand jobs [PDF] and inject $1.5 billion into the economy.
+Repealing it could create more than thirteen thousand jobs [PDF] and inject $1.5 billion into the economy, a 2019 study found.
+Meanwhile, some experts say that tax changes, including partially resurrecting Section 936, could revive Puerto Rico’s once-thriving pharmaceutical sector, stimulate the territory’s economy, and reduce U.S. dependence on international drug suppliers.

 Disaster relief is another area of contention.
-Washington has allocated more than $44 billion in emergency aid to the island since 2017, but the Donald J. Trump administration was criticized for what researchers say [PDF] was a slower, smaller federal response following Hurricane Maria compared to what states have received after natural disasters.
+Washington has allocated nearly $58 billion in emergency aid to the island since 2017, but the Donald J. Trump administration was criticized for what researchers say [PDF] was a slower, smaller federal response following Hurricane Maria compared to what states have received after natural disasters.
 Nearly two years after the storm, only about one-third of allocated government relief funds had reached the island.
 After earthquakes wracked Puerto Rico in January 2020, the administration released about $16 billion in already-allocated relief for the territory.
-However, the aid comes with stringent conditions and is subject to PROMESA board oversight.
+However, the aid came with stringent conditions and was subject to PROMESA board oversight.
+In September 2020, the Trump administration announced almost $13 billion in new aid to repair Puerto Rico’s hurricane-ravaged electrical grid and schools.

 In Foreign Affairs, Antonio Weiss and CFR’s Brad W. Setser explain Puerto Rico’s “perpetual crisis.”